-Let’s Chat is a program that provides students with easy access to informal, free, confidential consultations with counselors from MIT Medical’s Student Mental Health & Counseling Services.
+Let’s Chat meetings are held virtually, via Zoom, and are available on a first-come-first-served basis.
 No appointment is needed; just drop in.
-Meetings are brief (20 minutes), and you and your counselor will determine if additional follow-up is needed.
+Meetings are brief (20 minutes), and you and the clinician will determine if additional follow-up is needed.

-- Students who are not sure about counseling and want to know what it’s like to talk with a clinician or to learn about Student Mental Health resources
+- Students who are not sure about the counseling process and want to know what it’s like to talk with a clinician or to learn about Student Mental Health resources

-- Students who are not interested in ongoing counseling but would like the perspective of a counselor
+- Students who are not interested in ongoing counseling but would like the perspective of a clinician

-- Students who have a specific problem and would like someone with whom to talk about it
+- Students who have a specific problem and would like to talk with someone about it

 MIT’s “Let’s Chat” program is modeled in part on the “Let’s Talk” program at Cornell University.
 Some material that originally appeared on the Cornell website has been duplicated here with permission.